c3rb3ru5d3d53c/binlex/docs/lir.md

 # LirModule

-Binlex semantics are the canonical instruction-meaning layer used between disassembly and lifting.
+Binlex lir are the canonical instruction-meaning layer used between disassembly and lifting.

 They are intended to be useful outside Binlex’s built-in disassemblers too.
-You can construct semantics directly in Rust or Python and use them for your own:
+You can construct lir directly in Rust or Python and use them for your own:

 - analysis pipelines
 - normalization/canonicalization